stefanluth/ts3python2/README.md

 This is a straightforward Python interface that can be used to interact with the TeamSpeak 3 Server Query.

+It is extensible and can be used to create plugins that can be run on the TeamSpeak 3 server.

 I created this repository primarily for my own use in other projects.
 However, I figured that other people may also find it helpful, so I decided to make it public.

-There are other, more sophisticated interfaces available on GitHub, such as the excellent API by @benediktschmitt, as well as the API and Bot by @Murgeye.

-Because those projects were too extensive for my needs and I enjoy programming, I chose to create my own versions from scratch.
 This is simply a personal project that I created for fun and learning.

+There are other, more sophisticated interfaces available on GitHub, such as the excellent API by [@benediktschmitt](https://github.com/benediktschmitt/py-ts3), as well as the API and Bot by [@Murgeye](https://github.com/Murgeye/teamspeak3-python-api).

 ## Documentation

 The `docs` directory in this repository contains documentation for this project.
-The documentation explains how to use the interface and provides detailed information on write plugins.
+The documentation explains how to use the interface and provides detailed information on writing plugins.

 ## Questions

-If you have any questions about how to use this repository, feel free to open an issue, and I'll be happy to assist you.
+If you have any questions about how to use this interface, feel free to open an issue, and I'll be happy to assist you.

 ## Suggestions